-Housing Services put forth an expression of Interest on 1310 Sparks Street, Sudbury through the Federal Lands Initiative.
+Housing Services put forth an expression of Interest on 1310 Sparks Street, Sudbury through the Federal Lands Initiative on behalf of GSHC.
 Prior to the federal election, Housing Services received notice that the expression of interest was successful.
 New Sudbury was identified in the social housing revitalization plan as one of the geographic areas that lacks subsidized housing and the largest waitlist demand is for one bedroom units.